 Read the release notes.
 The known issues may include issues that affect your business.

 Do not use out of support firmware.
-Review the product lifecycle and plan to upgrade before the firmware expires.
+Review the Product Life Cycle > Software page and plan to upgrade before the FortiOS End of Support (EOS) date, which is when Fortinet Support services for the firmware version expire.

-Force higher levels of encryption and strong ciphers:
+Force higher levels of encryption and strong ciphers.
+Strong crypto is enabled by default:

-config system global set strong-crypto enable set ssh-hmac-md5 disable set ssh-cbc-cipher disable set ssl-static-key-ciphers disable set dh-params 8192 end
+config system global set strong-crypto enable set ssl-static-key-ciphers disable set dh-params 8192 end

 See FortiGate encryption algorithm cipher suites for more information.